MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/cancel-vi.md

 5. Once a vendor invoice is cancelled, it will become possible to create Correction journals or process time entry recalls or cancel approval on the original time, expense or material actuals again.

 >[!Note]
->Vendor invoice cancellation is only possible confirmed vendor invoices.
+>Only confirmed project vendor invoices can be canceled.
+Vendor invoices in any other states cannot be canceled.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]